butter-network/butter/docs/pres/pres.md

 Butter is a networking stack and framework for building decentralised applications (dapps).

 Note:
-- What does that mean?...
+- What does that mean?
-  - What makes it a framework - composed of a collection of modular packages that can be pieced together to handle the networking behaviour of your application
+- Butter is a collection of modular packages that can be pieced together to handle the networking behaviour of your decentralised application
-  - As a user, you define your overlay network (or use the default one) and describe the processing you want the nodes of your application to do, the rest is handled by the framework
+- As a user, you append any extra functionality you want to a node, describe the processing you want it to do - the rest is handled by the framework
+- At the end of the day, it allows the application service to be delivered, in a decentralised fashion, with minimum friction

 ---
 ![](distributedSystemsTaxonomy.png)

 Note:
 - In the taxonomy of distributed systems, it lies here...
-- Why unstructured p2p?...
-We'll see when we get to the persistent storage overlay design...
-- What makes it unstructured is that each node is atomic and is indistinguishable from any other node
+- Unstructured - each node is atomic and is indistinguishable from any other node
+- Why unstructured p2p?
+  - Structured p2p more of an overhead when a node is joining and leaving the network - less well adapted for a high churn rate (that is nodes frequently joining and leaving the network)
+  - Bootstrapping feels somewhat centralised, you need to know of another node before being able to join the network - so that they can maintain the structure - this is one of my issues with lip2p originally (see later)
+- We'll see more of this in the persistent storage and information retrieval section of the presentation

 ---
 ### Motivations

-- Lack of confidence in cloud services
+- **Lack of confidence in cloud services**
 - Fascinated by the idea of detaching information from infrastructure
-- Interested in designing systems that reflect how people deal with information in the real world (i.e. probabilistic vs. deterministic)
+- Interested in designing systems that reflect how people deal with information in the real world (i.e. **probabilistic** vs. deterministic)
 - Finding a new way of interacting with information on the internet (new way of monetising)

+Note:
+- We navigate information as human probabilistically, I think there are some interesting lessons to be learnt from this

 ---
 <!-- .slide: style="text-align: left;" -->